-The Barracuda Web Application Firewall generates five types of logs which can be exported to the configured external log servers.
+The Barracuda Web Application Firewall generates five types of logs that can be exported to the configured external log servers.
 These logs also reside on the Barracuda Web Application Firewall log database, viewable on the web interface on various tabs.
 In addition, logs can be exported in CSV format to external files.
-This article describes each element of log messages, so that an administrator can analyze events and understand how the Barracuda Web Application Firewall handled each logged event.
+This article describes each element of log messages, so that an administrator can analyze events and understand how the Barracuda Web Application Firewall handles each logged event.
 The log format details can help you use external parsers or other agents, available starting with version 7.0.x of the firmware, to process the log messages sent from the Barracuda Web Application Firewall.

-- Network Firewall Logs: Logs events generated whenever network traffic passing through the interfaces (WAN, LAN and MGMT) matches the configured Network ACL rule.
+- Network Firewall Logs: Logs events generated whenever network traffic passing through the interfaces (WAN, LAN, and MGMT) matches the configured Network ACL rule.

 If you have any questions after reading this document, please contact Barracuda Networks Technical Support.